 - difficulty grasping objects in IND affecting the hand

 - a feeling that you‘re wearing socks or gloves, even when you’re not

 To diagnose IND, your doctor will need to review your medical history in detail.
 They will then try to find out which nerve is damaged by examining your muscles and nerves.

 Tests to check for IND include:

 - nerve conduction tests to measure the speed at which nerves carry impulses back and forth to the brain.
-In nerve dysfunction the speed at which impulses are transmitted are slowed.
+In nerve dysfunction, the speed at which impulses are transmitted are slowed.

 Imaging scans may also be done to check the internal organs, bones, and blood vessels.
 These scans may include:

-- glucose test to check for diabetes
+- a glucose test to check for diabetes

 - specific tests for autoimmune disorders or infectious diseases, such as HIV/AIDS, shingles, or Lyme disease